-If you’re a Google AdWords manager or business owner searching for targeting options to spruce up your current campaigns we have a great list of Google targeting options for your review.
+If you’re a Google AdWords manager or a business owner searching for targeting options to spruce up your current campaigns we have a great list of Google targeting options for your review.
 Try out some of these PPC targeting options to help better your campaign.

 One of the most basic targeting options in Google is on the keyword level.
 There are a few types, which are basically sub-options called match types.
 When you add a new keyword to a campaign you will be choosing one of these match types below.

 - Broad Match: broad match keywords will display your ad for anything closely related to your keyword.
 They allow you to reach a wide audience.
-When you select broad match your ad will be triggered when any word in your keyword phrase is searched, in any order.
+When you select a broad match your ad will be triggered when any word in your keyword phrase is searched, in any order.
 For example, if you have a broad match keyword “men’s shirts” your ad might also show for keywords such as “women’s shirts, women’s dresses,” etc. I am sure you can see how this can be a bad option.

 - Broad Match Modifier: Unlike broad match, broad match modified keywords will give you the broad reach of broad match keywords, but restrict the queries to more relevant keywords.
 You can do this by simply adding a “+” in front of each keyword.
 Using our example above for “men’s shirts” your ad might be triggered by phrases such as “shirts for men” or “men’s tees” but won’t be triggered by “women’s shirts.”